OSGeo/gdal/gdal/doc/source/development/rfc/rfc22_rpc.rst

    on OGRCoordinateTransformation API binding.
-So far I have only found the TransformPoint( bDstToSrc, x, y, z ) entry point to be useful in Python and even that ends up returning a (bSuccess, (x, y, z)) result which is somewhat ackward.
+So far I have only found the TransformPoint( bDstToSrc, x, y, z ) entry point to be useful in Python and even that ends up returning a (bSuccess, (x, y, z)) result which is somewhat awkward.
 Is there a better way of doing this?

 ::